Find schools that offer these popular programs

 Taking the GED Test

-When you pass the General Educational Development (GED) test, you demonstrate you have academic skills comparable to a high school graduate, and your state will award you a high school equivalency certificate.
+When you pass the General Educational Development (GED) test, you demonstrate that you have academic skills comparable to a high school graduate, and your state will award you a high school equivalency certificate or diploma.

 The GED is a seven-and-a-half hour exam made up of four separate tests that cover four content areas: language arts, mathematics, science and social studies.
-You can take all four tests at one time, or you can register to take the following tests individually, in whatever order you choose:
+You can take all four tests at one time, or you can register to take the following tests individually:

 - The Reasoning through Language Arts test is 150 minutes and assesses your reading ability and writing skills.
 Some questions will ask you to analyze and interpret different types of literary and informational texts.
-Other questions will require you to revise sentences and passages using clear and effective language.
 The test includes an essay that you have 45 minutes to draft, write and edit.

 - The Mathematical Reasoning test measures your problem-solving skills.
-Questions include real-life problems with proportions, percents and averages, operations with rational numbers, factoring polynomials, linear inequalities and geometry problems involving area and volume.
+Questions include workforce and academic problems.
 You can use a calculator and a formula sheet for most of the questions on the 115-minute test.

-- The 90-minute Science test covers topics in physical science, life sciences and Earth and space science.
+- The 90-minute Science test covers topics in physical science, life science and Earth and space science.
 This section of the GED tests your ability to understand and interpret different types of scientific information.
-The Science test includes two short essay questions that typically require you to summarize scientific and technical information and support ideas with evidence.

-- The Social Studies test is also 90 minutes long and evaluates your ability to read and understand information on topics from U.S.history, government, economics and geography.
-The test questions are based on reading passages, charts, graphs, cartoons and tables.
-The Social Studies test requires a short essay that you will have 25 minutes to write.
+- The Social Studies test is 70 minutes long and evaluates your ability to read and understand information on topics from U.S. history, civics and government, economics and geography.
+The test questions are based on reading passages and graphics.

 Preparing for the GED

-Multimedia programs are available to help you prepare for the GED test though Kentucky Educational Television.
+Online classes are available to help you prepare for the GED test through GED Marketplace.
 Specialty books have also been created to help you study.
 You can prepare for the exam by answering sample test questions or by taking a practice test available at GED.com.